-Rental real estate income generally is not included in net earnings from self-employment subject to self-employment tax and generally is subject to passive loss limitation rules.
+Rental real estate income is generally not included in net earnings from self-employment subject to self-employment tax and is generally subject to passive loss limitation rules.
 Electing qualified joint venture status does not alter the application of the self-employment tax or the passive loss limitation rules.

-For more information on qualified joint ventures, go to IRS.gov/QJV.
+For more information on qualified joint ventures, go to IRS.gov/OJV.